freshjuice-dev/freshjuice.dev/src/content/docs/modules/blog-listing/index.md

 Blog Listing modules are used to display a list of blog posts on the page.
 These are all the components of Blog Listing.

-These Modules can only be used in content type "Blog Listing".
+These Modules can only be used in content type "BLOG_LISTING".

 You can check the modules in action [here](https://143910617.hs-sites-eu1.com/blog)